judytuna/eventonica-api/README.md

 3. Postgres.app is very permissive--its defaults are set to allow incoming database connections from any "user" on the same machine as itself.
 So we don't have to worry about creating a db username and db password.
 Skip down to "Connecting to the database from Node.js" in this article: [LogRocket | Setting up a RESTful API with Node.js and PostgreSQL(https://blog.logrocket.com/setting-up-a-restful-api-with-node-js-and-postgresql-d96d6fc892d8)
 4. Follow the tutorial!
 Rewrite your route actions!!
 Don't forget to use git to save your work and push to GitHub often!
 5. The tutorial teaches you to use `curl`, which is awesome.
 You can also continue to use Postman.
+6.

 ### Discussion Questions

 1. Now, is our data persisted between server restarts?
 Why?
-2. What are some other differences between the "just put it in a JavaScript object" method and the Postgres method of saving data?
+2. What are some other differences between the "just put it in a JavaScript object" technique for saving data vs saving data to Postgres?
+3. If you were to change your database from a local installation of Postgres to a cloud-hosted Postgres service such as ElephantSQL, what lines of code would you have to change?
 3. What's the difference between using `curl` and Postman to hit your routes?
+4. What is pg.Client?
+What is it a client of?
+Disambiguate the usage of the English word "client" here vs the usage of the word "client" when I say "I have a separate command-line app that's a client of my API".
+5. What is pg.Pool?
+What are the advantages of using Pool instead of pg.Client?
+6. What are some techniques for figuring out if an error is coming from your database or your server?

+NEXT

+error codes
+try/catch
+ask if people are using promises or callbacks
+SQL return